Senate review of Supreme Court ethics finds more luxury trips and urges enforceable code of conduct

 “The highest court in the land can’t have the lowest ethical standards,” the committee chairman, Illinois Sen. Dick Durbin, said in a statement.
 He has long called for an enforceable code of ethics.

-Republicans have said the investigation is a way to undermine the conservative majority court, and all the Republicans on the committee protested the subpoenas authorized for Crow and others as part of the investigation.
+Republicans protested the subpoenas authorized for Crow and others as part of the investigation.
 No Republicans signed on to the final report, and no formal report from them was expected.

+Attorney Mark Paoletta, a longtime friend of Thomas who has been tapped for the incoming Trump administration, said the report was aimed at conservatives whose rulings Democrats disagreed with.

+“This entire investigation was never about ‘ethics’ but about trying to undermine the Supreme Court,” Paoletta said in a statement posted on X.

 The report traces back to Justice Antonin Scalia, saying he “established the practice” of accepting undisclosed gifts and hundreds of trips over his decades on the bench.
 The late Justice Ruth Bader Ginsberg and retired Justice Stephen Breyer also took subsided trips but disclosed them on their annual forms, it said.